DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 To fulfill your test's prerequisites, use the `before` and `beforeEach` hooks.
 Clean the environment up with the `after` and `afterEach` hooks.

 Use the `test.before` and `test.after` hooks to set a state that an individual test requires.
-Use the `fixture.beforeEach` and `fixture.afterEach` to set a common state that all the tests in the suite require.
+Use `fixture.beforeEach` and `fixture.afterEach` to set a common state that all the tests in the suite require.

-## Selectors Strategy
+## Selector Strategy

-The [TestCafe Studio blog](https://community.devexpress.com/blogs/testcafe/archive/2020/06/10/testcafe-studio-v1-3-0-a-new-way-to-work-with-selectors.aspx#) covers the best ways to work with Selectors.
+The [TestCafe Studio blog](https://community.devexpress.com/blogs/testcafe/archive/2020/06/10/testcafe-studio-v1-3-0-a-new-way-to-work-with-selectors.aspx#) explains the best ways to work with Selectors.

 In general, follow these guidelines when you write the Selectors for your tests.